mccanne/sharkfest/README.md

 ls -lh tables.*
 ls -lh zeek.*
 ```
-## Overcoming the Schema Bias Revisited
+## The Takeaway Revisited

-Now we can revisit the key takeaway...

 The schema bias:
 * Either data has a schema OR it doesn't
     * _schema-less_ or _schema-ful_
 * _Schema-on-read_ vs _schema-on-write_: one or the other
-* You have a list of JSON objects or you have table.
+* You have a list of JSON objects (Elastic) or you have tables (warehouse).

-There is no in between.
+In the world today, there is no "in between".

 This ties your hands because you have to define the schema of a thing before
 you can put the schema-less JSON data into the schema-ful thing.

-Zed is all about creating the in-between:
+Zed is all about creating the "in between":"
 * a gentle slope between JSON and relational tables
 * your hands are not tied
 * the cognitive overload of _always requiring_ a schema is gone

-Key technical takeaway:
+The takeaway:
-> The Zed data model provides a powerful way
-> to improve the ergonomics of data engineering.
+> Zed is all about _ergonomics_ for _data engineering_.
+> Zed makes it all easier.

 ## Zed through the Lense of Brim